 I love this gorgeous English garden inspired floral wall paper by Caitlin Wilson.
 Bright and bold colors to brighten up your day!

 After years of taking center stage, Mid-Century modern furniture has now gracefully exited the building.
-Say hello to Postmodernist furniture, which will be the new fixture in people’s homes.
-Lots of geometric shapes and vibrant colors will give living spaces a fun vibe and positive energy.
+Say hello to the Postmodernist table, which will be the new fixture in people’s homes.
+Many geometric shapes and vibrant colors will give living spaces a fun vibe and positive energy.
 I’m thinking of buying this Hera Side table from West Elm.
 I also love this Anya Travertine dining table from Anthropologie.
-It’s definitely a statement piece!
+It’s a statement piece!